Cindy is an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 Besides the obvious repercussions, stepping on a cat's tail is said to have unforeseen consequences for the person responsible.
 For single women, this means that they can expect to wait a year before meeting an eligible partner.
 If they make a habit of the careless act, they might want to consider joining a convent.

 In general, stepping on a cat's tail is a sure sign that bad luck will follow.
-Broken romances, strained finances, job loss and any number of misfortunes will supposedly plague those who offend their sensitive feline in such a manner.
+Broken romances, strained finances, job loss, and any number of misfortunes will supposedly plague those who offend their sensitive feline in such a manner.
 In order to avoid the mishap, those who find themselves in the presence of a cat would do well to watch their step.
 Even the most forgiving of felines has its limits.

 7. Messengers of Death

 Stories in which cats have allegedly predicted deaths before they occurred have made the rounds for years.
-While most of these accounts were rooted in superstition, a handful of cases have come to light that are enough to give anyone pause.
+While most of these accounts were rooted in superstition, a handful of cases have come to light that is enough to give anyone pause.

-In one well-publicized case, a nursing home in Providence, Rhode Island was the site of a series of deaths that had a common denominator: they had each occurred shortly after the patients were visited by one of the facility's resident cats, a gray and white beauty named Oscar.
+In one well-publicized case, a nursing home in Providence, Rhode Island, was the site of a series of deaths that had a common denominator: they had each occurred shortly after the patients were visited by one of the facility's resident cats, a gray and white beauty named Oscar.

 Oscar, it would seem, has an uncanny ability to sense when death is approaching.
 Rather than shying away from it, the mixed breed ball of fur is said to curl up next to the person whose time is coming to an end.
 After offering them comfort, he goes about his way.
 Within hours, the patient he visited takes their final breath.